maham-tariq5/Guitar-Tab-Maker/README.md

 # Description
-This application allows users to manually create guitar tabs by selecting strings and frets.
+This Java application allows users to manually create guitar tabs by selecting strings and frets.
 It provides an intuitive interface for inputting musical notes and generating corresponding guitar tablature.

 # Features
 Manual Input